Skip to main content

 Mounjaro controls type 2 diabetes but does not cure it.
 It may take four weeks or longer before you see the full benefit of this medicine.
 Continue to take this medicine even if you feel well.
 Do not stop taking this medicine without talking to your doctor.

-For more detailed instructions with diagrams, on how to use this medicine, click here: Instructions for Mounjaro.
+For more detailed instructions with diagrams on how to use this medicine, click here: Instructions for Mounjaro.

-Mounjaro Dosing Information
+Dosing Information

-Comments: The 2.5 mg dosage is for starting of treatment and is not intended for glycemic control.
 The day of weekly administration can be changed, if necessary, as long as the time between the 2 doses is at least 3 days (72 hours).

-What strength are Mounjaro pens available as?
+What strengths are Mounjaro pens?

 What should I do if I miss a dose?

-Take the missed dose as soon as you remember it within 4 days after the missed dose.
 However, if more than 4 days have passed, skip the missed dose and continue your regular dosing schedule.
 Do not inject two doses within 3 days of each other.

-What should I do in case of overdose?
+What should I do in case of an overdose?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at Poison Help If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.